Create and Discover Clusters

 This figure shows an example of Create Cluster settings for a shareable cluster.

-This figure shows a typical shareable cluster status after starting a standard 18-worker cluster with a 2-hour time limit.
+This figure shows a typical shareable cluster status after starting a standard 16-worker cluster with a 2-hour time limit.

 If the cluster fails to start completely, its status will indicate that.
 For information on the failure, under Cluster Details, click the appropriate Headnode or Worker expander to read the respective log.
 Often you can shut down your failed cluster and attempt to start it again.

 To access a running cluster created in your account, use Discover Clusters from MATLAB.
-See Discover Clusters.
+See Discover Clusters (Cloud Integrations).

 Alternatively, it can be useful to download and share the cluster profile.
-When your cloud cluster is starting or online, click MATLAB Cluster Profile to save a cluster profile from Cloud Center onto your local machine, allowing you to access that cluster from MATLAB and the Cluster Profile Manager.
+When your cloud cluster is starting or online, click MATLAB Cluster Profile to save a cluster profile from Cloud Center onto your local machine or MATLAB Drive, allowing you to access that cluster from MATLAB and the Cluster Profile Manager.
 Save the profile in a folder accessible from your client MATLAB.
-See Import Cluster Profiles.
+See Import Cluster Profiles (Cloud Integrations).